KBC and Nairobi Central SDA Church donate to the needy - KBC | Kenya's Watching

 Speaking during the handover at the Motherly Care Children’s Home, KBC Director, Charles Mulila said this is the time to show compassion to the needy and be our brother’s keeper.

+“Motherly care is the best thing you can give to any child.
+With this, they will live their potential to the fullest and therefore become responsible citizens not only for this country but for the world” he said.

-He challenged other organizations to give a helping hand to the most vulnerable within Kenya.
+He further challenged other organizations to give a helping hand to the most vulnerable within Kenya.

+Nairobi Central SDA Church’s Pastor Peter Nyaga emphasized that “during this pandemic everyone can participate in touching lives because whatever we give counts”.

+On her part, Motherly Care Children’s Home Founder Sylvia Gitonga praised KBC and Nairobi Central SDA Church for leading by example.
+“Your coming is a good gesture to this children that someone cares”.

-In regard to Covid-19, Mulila said the Kenya Broadcasting Corporation is at the forefront of ensuring the safety of its workers and Kenyans during this pandemic.
+In regard to Covid-19, Mulila said KBC is at the forefront in ensuring the safety of its workers and Kenyans during this pandemic.

 He stated that the presence of the virus will not interfere with the quality of broadcast offered by KBC.